Mr. David Ruff

 Mr. Robert Langford

 A proud graduate of Texas A&M University, Gary Nace has been a fixture at SMA for several decades.
 He was instrumental in formalizing the Associate Members group into a functioning entity with its own by-laws.
 Gary’s employer, Birko Corporation, is one of the association’s longest tenured members, joining in 1976.
 His leadership ability was recognized by his peers when they elected him to serve as the Associate Member President on two separate occasions, 1991-92 and 2008-09.
-The Suppliers’ Showcase that occurs during each annual convention got its start as a result of Gary’s efforts along with a few of his fellow members.
+The Suppliers’ Showcase that is occurred during each annual convention got its start as a result of Gary’s efforts along with a few of his fellow members.
 A lasting legacy of Gary’s devotion to the organization is that 60% of the proceeds from each year’s Suppliers’ Showcase goes directly into scholarships for deserving students.
-Gary and his wife Darliss reside in Claude, TX.
-He is an avid supporter of the SMA Foundation and was a key advocate in getting the annual golf tournament started to generate scholarship funds.
-He remains a loyal advocate for SMA who never hesitates to step in to help out whenever a need arises.
+He was an avid supporter of the SMA Foundation and was a key advocate in getting the annual golf tournament started to generate scholarship funds.
+He remained a loyal advocate for SMA who never hesitated to step in to help out whenever a need arised.
+Gary and his wife Darliss continued to live in Claude, TX until his passing in 2018.

 A native of Ferris, TX, Bob Winn was a graduate of Southern Methodist University and a U.S. Army veteran.
 Bob had a successful early career with Ferris Brick Company and upon its sale in the early 1970’s, he purchased Buntings Wholesale Meat Market, which later became Winn Meat Company.
 Bob’s entry into the meat business gained the industry and SMA a tremendous leader.
 He was a forward thinker who was among the very first to comprehend what a monumental shift in the meat industry was about to occur in the mid-1990’s.
 His prescient realization that the meat industry must band together to survive the coming years of unprecedented regulatory upheaval helped steer SMA and its members toward success.
 He truly loved planning and participating in SMA Conventions, bringing a flair for social events and even a practical joke or two.
 He served on the convention planning committee every single year until his retirement in 1995 to his east Texas farm with his wife, Jan.
 Bob was elected and served as SMA’s president in 1993-94.
 In December 2015, Bob left us all too soon, but he is remembered fondly by scores of industry friends and colleagues who benefited greatly from his influence.

 Bob Ondrusek was and is a legend in SMA.
 Everyone who had the pleasure of knowing Bob has at least one story to tell.
 Bob’s company, Columbia Packing Company in Dallas, TX has been in the Ondrusek family since 1913 and was a charter member when SMA was formed in 1957.
-Bob literally grew up with SMA.
 His passion for the association was unsurpassed, and he made that fact abundantly clear to everyone with whom he came into contact.
 He was famous for “allegedly” requiring potential vendors to join SMA before he would even discuss business with them.
 Bob’s industry colleagues recognized the value of his deeply-held love of the association by electing him to serve as its president twice, in 1981-82 and 1997-98.
 The SMA convention was one of his pet projects, and he was a perpetual member of the convention planning committee.
-Bob could be the life of any party, and usually was; but he was quite serious about things that were important to him.
-Among those things were young people and his desire to see them succeed educationally and professionally.
 He was an avid fundraiser for the SMA Foundation to The SMA Hall of Honor recognizes the selfless service and contributions of association leaders whose dedication, loyalty and hard work have paved the path to SMA’s 60 years of success.
 That love of young people and their education was recognized and memorialized by Bob’s industry friends with the creation of the Bob Ondrusek Scholarship fund within the SMA Foundation.
 The Ondrusek Fund provides tens of thousands of dollars each and every year to deserving students.
 Bob and his wife Alice remained active in SMA until his passing in 2002.